Monika-Bhardwaj/Movie-Mania/README.md

 4. Open your browser and navigate to http://localhost:5173 to view the application.

+🈯 Functioning:
+✨  Click the Home option and start interacting with the UI!

 💡 Useful Scripts

     Start dev server: npm run dev